thom493/DofusBuddyNext/README.md

 - Automatically pass turn.
 - Maximized all Dofus Retro windows with one click.
 - Autologin the first character on each window.
-- Precast the first spell in the spell bar when autopassing
+- Precast the first spell in the spell bar when autopassing.
+The delay before passing turn can be customized
 - Server list updated (works with all servers)

 ## Prerequisites